ApprenticeAI/frapy/docs/topics/commands.rst

 * Syntax: ``frapy settings [options]``
 * Requires project: *no*

-Get the value of a Scrapy setting.
+Get the value of a Frapy setting.

-If used inside a project it'll show the project setting value, otherwise it'll show the default Scrapy value for that setting.
+If used inside a project it'll show the project setting value, otherwise it'll show the default Frapy value for that setting.

 Example usage::